devonharant/TeamGitBranchingHW/README.md

 devon harant first commit from feature-devon-2, second overall commit

-Ben Duker first commit from Ben1
+Ben Duker first commit from the new feature Ben